ibm-cloud-docs/CDN/about-https.md

 # About HTTPS
 {: #about-https}

-{{site.data.keyword.cloud}} offers two ways to secure your CDN with HTTPS - Wildcard Certificate and Domain Validation (DV) SAN Certificate.
+{{site.data.keyword.cloud}} offers two ways to secure your CDN with HTTPS - Wildcard certificate and Domain Validation (DV) SAN certificate.
 Both HTTPS options can be configured by selecting **HTTPS Port** when configuring your CDN.
 The default HTTPS Port is 443, or you can choose a different port number to route your HTTPS traffic through.
-A list of allowed port numbers can be found in the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-).
+A list of allowed port numbers can be found in the [FAQs](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-).

-To decide between using **Wildcard Certificate** and **SAN Certificate** for HTTPS, answer this question: Do you want to serve HTTPS traffic from the CDN CNAME or the CDN Domain Name?
+To decide between using **Wildcard Certificate** and **SAN Certificate** for HTTPS, answer this question: Do you want to serve HTTPS traffic from the CDN CNAME or the CDN domain name?
 If you would like to serve HTTPS traffic from the CNAME, select **Wildcard Certificate**.
-If you want to serve HTTPS traffic from the CDN Domain Name, select **SAN certificate**.
+If you want to serve HTTPS traffic from the CDN domain name, select **SAN certificate**.

 ## Wildcard certificate support
 {: #wildcard-certificate-support}

 The Wildcard certificate is the simplest way to deliver web content to your users securely.
-The full CDN CNAME, including the Wildcard certificate suffix, **must** be used as the service entry point (for example, `https://example.cdn.appdomain.cloud`) to use the Wildcard certificate.
+The full CDN CNAME, including the Wildcard certificate suffix, must be used as the service entry point (for example, `https://example.cdn.appdomain.cloud`) to use the Wildcard certificate.

 IBM Cloud CDN uses the Wildcard certificate `*.cdn.appdomain.cloud`.
 The CNAME, regardless of whether it was created for you or provided by you, and ending in suffix `*.cdn.appdomain.cloud` is added to the wildcard certificate maintained on the CDN Edge server.
 And thus CNAME becomes the only way for users to use HTTPS for your CDN.